MicrosoftDocs/Devices-docs/surface/surface-diagnostic-toolkit-command-line.md

 ## Run Best Practice Analyzer

-You can run Best Practice Analyzer (BPA) tests across key components such as BitLocker, Secure Boot, and Trusted Platform Module (TPM) and then output the results to a shareable file.
+You can run BPA tests across key components such as BitLocker, Secure Boot, and Trusted Platform Module (TPM) and then output the results to a shareable file.
 The tool generates a series of tables with color-coded headings and condition descriptors along with guidance about how to resolve the issue.

 - Green indicates the component is running in an optimal condition (optimal).
 - Orange indicates the component isn't running in an optimal condition (not optimal).